 Mayo Clinic has been partnering with Olmsted Medical Center and several other regional health care providers for more than 50 years in an initiative called the Rochester Epidemiology Project.
 This collaboration stretches across 27 counties in Minnesota and Wisconsin, allowing researchers to study health and illnesses in the people living in the region or in specific counties.
-Most recent additions to the collaboration include Olmsted County Health Services, Zumbro Valley Health Center and several dental practices.
+Most recent additions to the collaboration include Olmsted County Public Health Services, Zumbro Valley Health Center and several dental practices.

 This collaboration and sharing of medical information makes the area of Minnesota and Wisconsin one of the few places in the United States where “population-based” research can be accomplished.
 The results inform both our understanding of diseases as well as how we prevent and treat them.

 Researchers from around the world have used the Rochester Epidemiology Project (affectionately known as the “REP”) to investigate questions across the spectrum of health and health care delivery.
 In this post, you’ll get just a glimpse of some of the topics for which they’ve sought clarity.
 Read on: